How long does Meth stay in your system?

 Differences and Similarities between Meth and Cocaine

-Meth and cocaine are both central nervous system stimulant drugs.
-But cocaine is also an anesthetic drug.
-They also produce similar effects on the brain and body.
-Meth is a synthetically made drug while cocaine is a plant-derived drug.
-Meth tends to stay in the brain for a longer period of time and can produce prolonged stimulant effects on the body.
+Meth stays in the brain for longer and can produce prolonged stimulant effects on the body.
 With meth use, 50% of the drug has been removed from the body within a period of 12 hours.
 With cocaine, 50% of the drug is removed from the body within 1 hour.

 How to Recognize a Meth House

-• Unusual behavior of the occupants such as paranoia, staying inside most of the time, smoking outside the house, and frequent visitors that are not residents can be a telling sign of a meth house.
+• Unusual behavior of the occupants.
+This can include paranoia, staying inside most of the time, smoking outside the house, and frequent visitors.

-The meth use disorder treatment program specializes in treating people who struggle with this highly dangerous substance.
-Programs including detox, residential, PHP and IOP provide support, education and evidence-based treatments to all clients.
-Treatments such as CBT, group therapy and EMDR therapy provide ample opportunities for clients to better understand the root causes of their addiction.
-In treatment, clients will be able to receive intensive one on one counseling as well as participate in group therapy sessions.
-Hotel California by the Sea provides the tools and resources for a successful recovery.
+Treatments such as CBT, group therapy and EMDR therapy help clients better understand the root causes of their addiction.
+In treatment, clients receive intensive one on one counseling as well as participate in group therapy sessions.
+Hotel California by the Sea provides the tools and resources for successful recovery.

 References: